Benin & Togo – the Voodoo festival

 - the Taneka villages and the fetish priests

-- Cults and ceremonies of the voodoo religion, professionaly explained by our local guide
+- Cults and ceremonies of the voodoo religion, professionally explained by local guides

 - the Unesco world heritage site of Koutammakou in the north of Togo with its tower houses